TheTallProgrammer/GPT-Oracle-Discord-Bot/GPT-Oracle Ultra v1.5.0/README.md

     !save_key abcdef123456
     ```

    Make sure to replace `abcdef123456` with your actual OpenAI API key.
-Note: the `!save_key` command should only be used in a DM with the bot to ensure the privacy of your API key.
+Note: the `!save_key` command can only be used in a DM with the bot to ensure the privacy of your API key.

 To interact with the bot, use the `!ask` or `!draw` command followed by your query.
 This can be done in any channel where the bot is present.
 Here's an example: